-(2) These amounts reflect PSUs for the 2021 fiscal year performance period for which performance metrics were established during the 2021 fiscal year under our 2018 Equity Incentive Plan.
-The PSUs were eligible to be earned based on the achievement of 2021 fiscal year revenue and calculated billing targets established by the compensation committee.
-There were no threshold amounts for the 2021 fiscal year performance period.
-The amounts set forth do not represent actual compensation earned or earnable by the Named Executive Officers for fiscal 2021.
-For a description of the fiscal 2021 PSU program, see "Compensation Discussion and Analysis - Long-Term Incentive Compensation" above.
+(2) These amounts reflect PSU awards for which performance metrics were established during fiscal 2022 under our 2018 Equity Incentive Plan.
+A portion of the PSU awards were eligible to be earned based on the achievement of fiscal 2022 revenue and calculated billing targets established by the compensation committee.
+Additional PSU awards granted to Dr. Sinha and Mr. Rajic are eligible to be earned based on achievement of long-term ARR targets.
+There were no threshold amounts for the fiscal 2022 performance period.
+The amounts set forth do not represent actual compensation earned or earnable by the Named Executive Officers for fiscal 2022.
+For a description of the fiscal 2022 PSU program, see "Compensation Discussion and Analysis -Long-Term Incentive Compensation" above.

-(3) The amounts reported represent the aggregate grant date fair value of the stock awards granted to our Named Executive Officers in fiscal 2021, calculated in accordance with ASC Topic 718.
-The assumptions used in calculating the grant date fair value are set forth in the notes to our consolidated financial statements included in the Annual Report.
+(3) The amounts reported represent the aggregate grant date fair value of the stock awards granted to our Named Executive Officers in fiscal 2022, calculated in accordance with ASC Topic 718.
+The assumptions used in calculating the grant date fair value are set forth in the notes to our consolidated financial statements included in our Annual Report.
 These amounts do not necessarily correspond to the actual value recognized by the Named Executive Officers.